I-am-PUID-0/DUMB_docs/docs/api/config.md

 ## 🧪 Developer Notes

 - The config is held in memory for fast access and allows the user to experiment or preview changes before committing them to file.
-- Validation uses internal DMB schema checks to ensure required keys and structure.
+- Validation uses internal DUMB schema checks to ensure required keys and structure.
 - Routes include error handling for malformed config data.

 ---